savob/savobajic.ca/content/projects/personal/buschecker.md

 make a system that would sit by the door and quickly serve up bus predictions.

 I *also* happened to have a WiFi development board that I really wanted to put to use and justify buying.

+In the end this was meant to be a proof of concept that I would later develop further with my [TTC Check project](../ttccheck) which improved on this in several subtle ways.

 ## Requirements